Voz media US Voz.us

-LIVE | Oil rises again on setback to Middle East peace talks
+LIVE | Oil rises again over setback in Middle East peace talks

 Sailors perform maintenance on a helicopter on the deck of the USS Tripoli.

-While no attacks are being recorded in the Persian Gulf, the other major front of the war is experiencing days of tension with the mutual accusations by Israel and Hezbollah of breaking the cease-fire in force for the next three weeks.
-So far, both sides have exchanged attacks and an Israeli soldier has lost his life in an "incident."
+While no attacks are being recorded in the Persian Gulf, the other major front of the war is experiencing days of tension with the mutual accusations by Israel and Hezbollah of breaking the ceasefire in force for the next three weeks.
+So far, both sides have exchanged attacks, and an Israeli soldier has lost his life in an "incident."

-Times are Eastern Standard Time (ET).
+Timestamps are Eastern Standard Time (EST).

 Iran blames Washington's "inordinate demands" for the failure of negotiations